bestwebsoft/htaccess-wordpress-plugin/readme.txt

 The.htaccess is located in the site root.
 With your FTP program or via Сpanel go to the site root, open the .htaccess file and delete the necessary strings manually.
 Please make use of the following information: http://codex.wordpress.org/FTP_Clients

+= What is content theft (hotlinking), and how do I protect myself against it? =

+To find out about hotlinking and the ways you can prevent it, please check our <a href=http://bestwebsoft.com/how-to-prevent-hotlinking target="_blank">article dedicated to the topic</a>.
+In this article, you will find all the necessary data that will give you a heads up and help you avoid hotlinking on your website.

 = I have some problems with the plugin's work.
 What Information should I provide to receive proper support? =

 Please make sure that the problem hasn't been discussed yet on our forum (<a href="http://support.bestwebsoft.com" target="_blank">http://support.bestwebsoft.com</a>).
 If no, please provide the following data along with your problem's description: